containers/podman/docs/tutorials/performance.md

 2. fuse-overlayfs
 3. vfs

+There is one notable exception to this speed ranking.
+Creating a container takes significantly longer with _native overlayfs_ than _fuse-overlayfs_ when these conditions are all met:

+* rootless Podman is used
+* a modified UID/GID mapping is used
+* _native overlayfs_ is used
+* no container has yet been created with the specified container image and UID/GID mapping

+Runtime speed is not affected.
+Only __podman create__ and the container creation phases of __podman run__ and __podman build__ are affected.
+For more details, see [GitHub comment](https://github.com/containers/podman/issues/16541#issuecomment-1352790422).
+Command-line options that modify the UID/GID mapping are for example __--userns__, __--uidmap__ and __--gidmap__.
+The command-line option `--userns auto` is particularly affected by this performance penalty, because different UID/GID mappings could potentially be used on each invocation.
+For other uses of __--userns__, __--uidmap__ and __--gidmap__ the performance penalty is a one-time cost that only occurs the first time the command is run.

 Using native overlayfs as an unprivileged user is only available for Podman version >= 3.1 on a Linux kernel version >= 5.12.

 To show the current storage driver